ndbroadbent/redis/deps/hiredis/README.md

 [![Build Status](https://travis-ci.org/redis/hiredis.png)](https://travis-ci.org/redis/hiredis)

-**This Readme reflects the latest changed in the master branch.
+**This Readme reflects the latest changed in the primary branch.
 See [v0.13.3](https://github.com/redis/hiredis/tree/v0.13.3) for the Readme and documentation for the latest release.**

 # HIREDIS